kekayan/notes/_posts/2020-05-20-django-abstract-model.md

 ---

 # Django Abstract Model
-Let's understand the value of Django abstract model by a sample use case .
+Let's understand the value of Django abstract model by a sample use case.
-Imagine a scenario where we are building a Dog Management App.Let's think our main models are
+Imagine a scenario where we are building a Dog Management App.
+Let's think our main models are
 *   dog
 *   owner